 7. What’s the deal with copyright?
 It’s yours.
 We get 90-day exclusivity to publish you.
 After that, just cite us in any reprint.

 8. When will I hear back from you?
-We’ll let you know if we’re interested within 30 days.
+We’ll let you know if we’re interested or not within 30 days.
+Every pitch gets a response.

 9. Can I pitch the same story to other outlets?
 We wish you would!
 We want your work to get published, whether it’s here or elsewhere.
 Let us know if you’re pitching multiple outlets, and if your pitch is accepted somewhere else.